Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 The `contractMint` function enables projects to mint new mokens and take a portion of the mint fee.

 For example Project Moon could integrate the minting of mokens in their project.
 Their project could call `contractMint` to mint new mokens and collect 30 percent of the mint fee.
+A project may not mint for itself and later sell them at a discount.
 The percentage of the mint fee taken by a project is determined on a case by case basis.

 Only contracts in an approved list that is stored in the Mokens contract can call the `contractMint` function.
 A project that wants to mint mokens should contact Nick Mudge <nick@mokens.io> to get their minting contract added to the approved list.